allegroai/clearml-docs/docs/apps/clearml_session.md

 API call.

 ### Skip Docker network
-You can specify that `--network host` is not passed to the Docker launching the session, by passing the `--skip-docker-network` flag and setting it to `true`.
+Specify whether to pass the `--network host` flag to the Docker that is launching the remote session (see [Networking using the host network](https://docs.docker.com/network/network-tutorial-host/)), by using the `--skip-docker-network`.
-                        Advanced: If set, `--network host` is **not** passed to docker (assumes k8s network ingestion) (default: false)
+By default, it is set to `false`.

 ### Set a session username and password
 In order to set your own SSH username and / or a password for the interactive session, pass the `--password` and `--username` flags.
 By default, the SSH password for the interactive session is either a previously used password or a randomly generated